 The word aqeeda comes from the Arabic word aqd [عقد], which means knot, or something to bind around.
 The word also means contract; as mentioned in the verse: “O you who have believed, fulfill [all] contracts [عقود].
 The derivative word aqeeda [عقيدة], does not appear in the Quran, nor was it mentioned by the Prophet ﷺ.
 The terminological meaning of aqeeda in the religion of Islam is creed, or belief system.
 The word aqeeda is also sometimes used synonymously as tawheed, sharia, even Islam.
 The discipline and knowledge of aqeeda is a critical and important part of Islamic knowledge and of the sharia [Islamic law].
 Aqeeda has to do with your belief system as a Muslim.
 Aqeeda in the classical sense constitutes the boundaries of faith and heresy.
 If you are a Muslim, then you should know what you believe.
 You do not have to be an aqeeda scholar to have proper aqeeda.
 If a person believes that there is no god except Allah, and that Muhammad is the Messenger of Allah, and they agree wholesale with everything that is in the Quran, and everything that is authenticated in the words of the Prophet ﷺ, [the Sunnah], then that person has the correct aqeeda, even though they do not know all the details.
 This is based upon the hadith, “Whoever witnesses that there is no god but Allah and that Muhammad is Allah’s Messenger, Allah forbids the Fire from touching him“.

 The central foundation of what we know to be aqeeda is la ilaaha illa Allah [there is no god except Allah], and to worship Him alone without partners.
 This was the message of all the Prophets starting with the Prophet Adam; وَلَقَدْ بَعَثْنَا فِي كُلِّ أُمَّةٍ رَسُولًا أَنِ اعْبُدُوا اللَّهَ وَاجْتَنِبُوا الطَّاغُوتَ [Verily We have raised from amongst every nation, Messengers (proclaiming) to worship Allah and to avoid the taaghoot], [16:36].
-During the time of the Prophet (SAWS) the companions did not argue with each other about the issue of Allah and His oneness.
+During the time of the Prophet (SAWS) the companions did not argue with each other about the issue of Allah, His oneness, or his attributes.
 If there was ever a disagreement or misunderstanding, on a point of faith, they referred it the Messenger of Allah ﷺ and it was settled.

 What prompted the scholars to delve into specialization on the topic of aqeeda were the ideological splits that started to appear during the latter period of the companions of the Prophet (SAWS).
 One of the major clashes in aqeeda was in the appearance of the khawaarij [kharajites] and the practice of declaring a person to be an unbeliever because of a sin he committed.
 Hence, the scholars of the Sunna saw the need to elucidate just what is the creed of ahlus Sunna in detail.
-One of the first books devoted to belief clarification was the book al-Fiqh al-Ak’bar by Imam Abu Hanifa.
-Imam Shaafi’ee wrote a book with the same title [al-Fiqh al-Akbar] where he addressed specific issues of aqeeda point by point.
+One of the first books devoted to belief clarification was the book al-Fiqh al-Ak’bar by Imam Abu Hanifa (699-767 CE).
+Imam Shaafi’ee was born the same year that Abu Hanfah died, (150 AH).
+Hewrote a book with the same title [al-Fiqh al-Akbar] where he addressed specific issues of aqeeda point by point.
 Over the years, scholars of the sunna developed variant views on issues of aqeeda but agreed with the foundation.
 These scholars became known as the Ahlul Sunna.

 Amongst the Ahlul Sunna are the aqeeda of the Ash’aris, the aqeeda of the Maatureedis, the aqeeda of the Salafis, and the aqeeda of the Sufis.
 Within these groups are points of agreement that are the foundational principles of faith, and then are there are points of divergence.
 Sometimes the differences are scholarly, and civil in nature; at other times differences lead to name-calling, anger, killing and bloodshed.
 In many Muslim countries, people have blown up masaajid, and killed innocent men, women and children while they celebrated the Prophet’s birthday, or murdered people in cold blood simply over differences in aqeeda.
 There has been a lot of that in our ummah, and t hasn’t stopped, even until this very day.
 It continues.